 Lamborghini Unveils Fenomeno with V12 Power

-Lamborghini has introduced its latest V12-powered supercar blending bold design with the marque’s hallmark performance.
+Lamborghini has introduced its latest V12-powered supercar blending bold design with the marque’s hallmark performance

-August 16, 2025
+21 August 2025 03:08 PM

 For over half a century, the V12 engine has stood as the ultimate symbol of performance, celebrated for its seamless power delivery, distinctive exhaust note, and commanding presence, yet in today’s automotive world it has become increasingly rare as manufacturers shift toward downsizing, hybridisation, and electrification.
 While many brands have retired the twelve-cylinder, Lamborghini has remained steadfast in preserving it as a core part of its identity.
 The engine is more than a power unit for the marque; it is a statement of philosophy, a reminder that emotion and character remain as important as raw numbers in the supercar arena.
 At a time when efficiency and sustainability dominate the conversation, Lamborghini continues to champion the visceral appeal of the twelve-cylinder, standing almost alone in this commitment.
 Now, reaffirming its dedication to this legendary configuration when many believed its days were numbered, the Italian automaker has unveiled the Fenomeno, a bold new supercar that marries dramatic design and advanced aerodynamics with the unmistakable force of a naturally aspirated V12.